enclave-networks/docs.enclave.io/guides/how-to-securely-access-your-synology-nas-drive-with-enclave.md

 # <a name="supported-models"></a> Supported Models

-This tutorial requires Docker to be installed on your Synology NAS device which, at the time of writing, only runs on Synology NAS drives from the Plus Series product line (not the Value Series).
+This tutorial requires Docker to be installed on your Synology NAS drive which, at the time of writing, only runs on Synology NAS drives from the Plus Series product line (not the Value Series).
 Please see the [Docker](https://www.synology.com/en-uk/dsm/packages/Docker) package for an up to date list of supported models.

 | Series | Supported Models |
 |---|---|